Why you should always have teeth whitening through a cosmetic dentist

 Before you consider any teeth whitening treatment, we would urge you to consult with a cosmetic dentist who understands the ingredients and the pros and cons of each treatment.
 This can protect you from doing lasting damage to your teeth with the wrong DIY kit.

-It’s important to point out that discolouration can be a sign of dental problems.
-By trusting your teeth whitening to an experienced cosmetic dentist, they can check whether you are orally fit and confirm that you’re not experiencing discolouration because of underlying oral health issues.
+It’s important to note that discoloration may indicate dental issues.
+By entrusting your teeth whitening to an experienced cosmetic dentist, you will ensure that you are orally fit and that your discoloration isn’t caused by underlying oral health issues.

 Once you are orally fit, a cosmetic dentist will understand which whitening products you can safely use, for how long and in what quantity.
 If you experience or are likely to experience sensitivity, a cosmetic dentist can also help you manage this.